FREQUENTLY ASKED QUESTIONS (FAQ)

 An individual TuffBlock can support 770kg (1,700 lbs) and has been break tested to 5,000kg (11,000 lbs).

-You can buy TuffBlocks right here on our website OR via our other retailers:
+You can buy TuffBlocks right here on our website.
+All orders come with free ground shipping.
+OR via our other retailers:

 Online: TuffBlock is available to order online at Amazon USA / Amazon Canada / Lowes.